Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 <h3 id="visual-tricks">Visual tricks</h3>

-Visual tricks are techniques used to improve the readability and perceptibility of large graphs, such as knowledge graphs.
+Visual tricks are techniques used to improve the readability and perceptibility of large graphs, including knowledge graphs.

 Some examples of visual tricks include:

 - <em id="highlighting-key-nodes-and-edges">Highlighting key nodes and edges</em>.
 Highlighting key nodes or areas of the graph can be a very useful technique for drawing attention to the most important or relevant parts of the graph, and making them more easily identifiable.
 This can be done using different visual cues, such as color, size, shape, or transparency.

-    Highlighting can be used in conjunction with filtering, which can be used to show only those nodes that are of the interest to the user, while hiding the rest of the graph, or making it less visible.
+Furthermore, highlighting can be used in conjunction with filtering, which can be used to show only those nodes that are of the interest to the user, while hiding the rest of the graph, or making it less visible.

-- <em id="node-grouping-and-aggregation">Grouping similar nodes and edges</em>.
-This combines different approaches like [clustering](#clustering) and [summarization](#summarization).

-    By grouping similar nodes together, we can reduce clutter and make it easier to understand the overall structure of the graph.
-This can be done based on various criteria such as node properties, attributes, or relationships, and it can be applied to both homogeneous and heterogeneous graphs.

-    A popular approach to improve the level of losslessness of graph summarization is the use of [compound nodes](https://cambridge-intelligence.com/combos/), which are often used to represent clusters of nodes or subgraphs within a single visual element.
-The main advantage of such nodes is that they can be collapsed or expanded to show individual nodes inside the cluster.
-This allows users to navigate and explore the graph at different levels of detail, while preserving the context and the relationships among the nodes.

-    Compound nodes allow to show more detailed information when zoomed in and more general information when zoomed out.
-When the graph is zoomed out, the compound nodes are shown as single node, which can be used to represent a group or a cluster of similar nodes.
-This can help to reduce the clutter and make it easier to understand the overall structure of the graph.
-When the graph is zoomed in, the compound nodes can be expanded to show the individual nodes inside the cluster, which can be used to show more detailed information.

 - <em id="layout-combination">Combination of different layout algorithms</em>.
 By using different layout algorithms for different parts of the graph it is possible to improve the level of perceptibility and readability of the graph and it can help to reveal different aspects of the graph.
 Different layout algorithms can be used to emphasize different features of the graph.